 Northern Pin Oak

 No other tree anchors a landscape and provides shade like the mighty oak tree.
 And if raking leaves is an issue you had rather not deal with, then a pin oak tree may be the perfect tree choice to plant in your landscape to provide shade and long-lasting beauty.
 This deciduous hardwood tree is stout and hardy, frequently planted on the sides of busy streets because it can withstand and thrive in poor soil and air conditions.
-Pruning, feeding or watering is not required by this resilient hardwood
+This resilient hardwood does not require Pruning, feeding or watering.

 The thin, glossy green leaves of the pin oak turn brilliant shades of red during fall.
 The narrow leaves decompose quickly and add nutrients to the soil when left where they fell or raked and gathered for use in a compost pile or as garden mulch.

 Shape: Pyramid Shape

 Sunlight: Full Sun

 Branches of the pin oak grow in an unusual and distinctive pattern: the top branches grow upward, middle branches grow horizontal, and the lower branches slope downward.
 Pin oaks produce small acorns that are food for several species of wildlife, including squirrels and deer.